cs10/fa24/syllabus.md

 #### Instructor OH

-Professor Garcia will be hosting Instructor OH (TBD), which you may attend for more conceptual help (for instance, if you're confused about some topic, or want to go over practice problems) or to discuss more general topics (e.g. college advice or how you're doing in the class.)
+Professor Garcia will be hosting Instructor OH (1 to 2PM on Fridays), which you may attend for more conceptual help (for instance, if you're confused about some topic, or want to go over practice problems) or to discuss more general topics (e.g. college advice or how you're doing in the class.)
 For help with specific assignments (labs and projects), you should attend Staff-OH.

 ### Reading Quizzes